liruiluo/nsrl-vision-pub/README.md

 # Results

-Here is the segmentation videos before and after policy learing for Freeway:
+Here is the segmentation videos before and after policy learing on Freeway:

 <div align="center">
 <table>